sh4rkman/sharkman-games-configs/readme.md

 Registry Fix for win7+win8 for no mouse accel - 100 DPI
 - courtesy of http://donewmouseaccel.blogspot.fr/2010/03/markc-windows-7-mouse-acceleration-fix.html

-#### Disable ALT+TAB for AutoHotKey (http://www.autohotkey.com/)

-Disable ALT+TAB behavior of Windows with AutoHotKey
-- Works only when csgo.exe is launched

 #### csgo-npp-language

 "CSGO ConfigFile" is a text highlight for Counter-Strike Global Offensive configuration files